SystemFw/blog/content/staging/paxos-failures.md

 then send a `prepare` request, also to a majority of storage servers.
-These two majorities might not be exactly the same, but any two majorities will have at least one storage server in common (or they wouldn't be majorities), which means the writer will receive the WOR value from at least one storage servers, and then adopt that value as per the write repair idea.
+These two majorities might not be exactly the same, but any two majorities will have at least one storage server in common (or they wouldn't be majorities), which means that the writer will receive the WOR value from at least one storage servers, and then adopt that value as per the write repair idea.

-In other words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a later writer to miss it**.
+In other words, because of this _quorum intersection_ property, write repair can never experience false negatives: if the WOR has been set with a value, **there is no way for a later writer to miss it**.

-On the other hand, it's possible that write repair will experience false positives, i.e. adopt values that were not written to the WOR but only to a minority of storage servers, so let's have a look at why that is acceptable.
+On the other hand, it's possible for write repair to experience false positives, i.e. adopt values that didn't set the WOR, and insted were only written to a minority of storage servers due to failure, so let's have a look at why that is acceptable.

+i
-if a value has been written to the WOR
+f a value has been written to the WOR
 This crucial property is a consequence of _quorum intersection_.
 Essentially, in order for a value to be written to the WOR, it has to be written to a majority of storage servers.
 Later writers also send